 Tuition and fees information for your Stevens degree

-Exit Counseling for Your Federal Student Loans
+Exit Counseling for Your Federal Direct Student Loans

 If you borrowed a federal student loan at any time while attending Stevens, you must complete exit counseling before you graduate, withdraw from Stevens or drop below half-time enrollment.
 This short, 30-minute session is required by federal law and also gives you important information to prepare you for repaying your loan.